pingcap/style-guide/docs/rust/modules.md

 ## Cargo.toml

 * Keep dependencies in alphabetical order.
-  - Rationale: make it easy to scan dependencies.
+  - Rationale: make it easy to scan dependencies and automate their ordering.
 * Follow this order for sections:
   - `[package]`,
   - `[lib]`s and `[[bin]]`,